Liouville comparison theory for blowup of Euler-Arnold equations: Introduction

-This is a well-known PDE that has both an ODE interpretation on a Banach space and a simple exact solution, found by Liouville in 1853~\cite{liouville1853equation}, which is of the form $q(t,r) = (1+ty_0(s))^2$ for some function $y_0$.
+This is a well-known PDE that has both an ODE interpretation on a Banach space and a simple exact solution, found by Liouville in 1853~\cite{liouville1853equation}, which is of the form $q(t,r) = (1+ty_0(r))^2$ for some function $y_0$.
 Note that $q$ obviously reaches zero in finite time if $y_0$ is ever negative.
 Sarria-Saxton~\cite{sarria2015sign} studied the global behavior of this equation in the periodic domain, inspired by their study of the Lagrangian flow approach to the Proudman-Johnson equation~\cite{sarria2013blow}, and this approach was further developed by Kogelbauer~\cite{kogelbauer2020global}.

 The change of variables $q(t,r) = r^{1-n}\gamma(t,r)^{n-1}\gamma_r(t,r)$ turns the radial Hunter-Saxton equation into the Liouville equation \eqref{liouvilleboundary}.
 (Note that this $q$ is simply the Jacobian determinant of the radial diffeomorphism $\gamma$.)
-Thus we obtain the following explicit formula for the solution along with a precise blowup criterion: \begin{theorem*}[Theorem ~\ref{exactsolnH1thm}] For any initial data $u_0$ the solution to the radial Hunter-Saxton equation satisfies the equation
+Thus we obtain the following explicit formula for the solution along with a precise breakdown criterion; {we refer to Theorem ~\ref{exactsolnH1thm} for a precise formulation of the assumptions}: \begin{theorem*} For any initial data $u_0$ the solution to the radial Hunter-Saxton equation (Equation~\eqref{mainomega} with $k=1$ and $\sigma=0$) satisfies the equation

 with